 Turn Job Rejection into a Chance to Improve

-Ask for feedback and use it to improve your chances at the next job that comes along if your application is rejected.
-Whether you’re applying to a particular position or just reaching out to hiring managers to explore possibilities, the results of your efforts won’t always go your way.
+Whether you’re applying to a particular job opening or just reaching out to hiring managers to explore possibilities, the results of your efforts won’t always go your way.
 If you don’t get the job or if hiring managers don’t want to talk to you, it’s probably not your fault.

 If you’ve had personal contact with the hiring manager, he may personally let you know that you weren’t chosen.
 If not, he may just let HR send an impersonal form letter.
 In that case, you need to ask for feedback so you can learn from your mistakes.

 When asking for feedback, query the hiring manager, not HR.
 The decision maker chose someone else for a reason, and that reason may be valuable information to help you do better next time.

 Make sure you follow a rejection letter with some of the questions in the following list (don’t ask all of them; just pick three):

 Was there something in particular about my qualifications that lead you to this decision?